There can be a little bit of a trick to painting wood black and achieving a super smooth durable finish with no streaking. I’ll show you how!

 I painted the stools assembled, but toward the end I had my husband take the tops of the stools off the bottoms so I could paint in between there.
 When you are eye level with them, you can see right in that gap, and I wanted to make sure everything was covered.

-Sealing black paint is tricky!
+Painting wood black is easy, but sealing black paint is tricky!
 I have tried liquid topcoats and hemp oil, but it’s still a struggle.
 For this set, I decided to try black wax.
 It still requires a bit of elbow grease, but the end result is worth it.

 I applied the wax with a natural bristle brush, and immediately spread it out and buffed it in with an applicator pad.
 I chose the applicator pad for its lack of lint.